 The chart below, taken from this post, shows £1 growing at 7% per year with fee levels varying from having no fees deducted, up to a 3% annual fee:

 After 40 years, your £1 could be worth £15 if no fees are taken, or under £5 if a 3% fee is charged.
 And what’s even worse is that most of us will be investing for much longer than 40 years, assuming you start paying into a pension at 21 and remain invested for the rest of your life.
 Fees make a huge difference.

 If we take a typical 2% annual fee, this 2% fee halves the value of the end portfolio after 40 years.

 One of the main reasons people underestimate their importance is the more general idea that compounding as a concept is often hugely underestimated.

-I’ve written a whole post on compounding (here, for those interested), but the short version of the story is that if you do something small enough for a very long time, it becomes enormous.
+I’ve written a whole post on compounding (here, for those interested), and you can see compounding in action by using this compound interest calculator (UK).
+But the short version of the story is that if you do something small enough for a very long time, it becomes enormous.

 If you lift weights every day, you’ll end up with muscles like Arnie.
 If you eat healthily every day, you’ll end with a body like Joe Wicks.
 If you read every day you’ll end up with a brain like Charlie Munger.

 The same goes for money.
 Invest a little every month and you’ll end up with a huge portfolio.
 But the inverse is also true.
 Pay a small amount from your portfolio every month and steady drip of fees destroys the value of your portfolio.